esper-io/esper-cli/README.md

 ```

 #### 5. active
-Active sub command used to set and reset active application and show active application information with no options.
+Active sub command used to set and unset active application and show active application information with no options.
 ```sh
 $ espercli app active [OPTIONS]
 ```